-Number of Users Reported After Upgrade to Windows 10 1903 update or Install recent updates they got suddenly No sound problem on Their Laptop or desktop. check The little Volume Slider on Bellow taskbar gets a little red X on its bottom-right side.
-If you place the pointer of your mouse over the same icon you will get the actual error The Audio Service is not Running.
-If you Right click on it and select Troubleshoot sound problems It will result Audio services not responding, audio service not working or Audio service is not running windows 10
+Number of Users Reported After Upgrade to Windows 10 1903 update or Install recent updates, they got suddenly No sound problem on Their Laptop or desktop. check The little Volume Slider on the Bellow taskbar gets a little red X on its bottom-right side.
+If you place the pointer of your mouse over the same icon, you will get the actual error The Audio Service is not running.
+If you right-click on it and select Troubleshoot sound problems, It will result in Audio services not responding, audio service not working or Audio service is not running windows 10

-Other users also report suddenly one day out of nowhere an error pops up saying “Audio services not responding” and audio is no longer working on Desktop or laptop.
-And some other users the problem is a little bit different like Audio device is disabled, No sound Device Installed etc. This error Mostly occurs because The Windows Audio service is not Running, may the audio driver is outdated and couldn’t function properly.
-Or during Windows 10 update the audio driver gets damaged may this is not compatible with the current version of Windows 10.
+Other users also report suddenly one day out of nowhere an error pops up saying “Audio services not responding,” and audio is no longer working on the Desktop or laptop.
+And some other users, the problem is a little bit different like Audio device is disabled, No sound Device Installed, etc. This error Mostly occurs because The Windows Audio service is not Running, may the audio driver is outdated and couldn’t function properly.
+Or during Windows 10 update, the audio driver gets damaged may this is not compatible with the current version of Windows 10.

 Audio services not responding

-So you are also Suffering with windows 10 Sound problem.
-Don’t worry this is totally fixable, here we have collected some solutions to fix windows 10 Audio problems include Audio service not responding.
+So you are also Suffering from windows 10 Sound problems.
+Don’t worry this is totally fixable, here we have collected some solutions to fix windows 10 Audio problems include the Audio service not responding.